The Life and Times of Ken Uston

 Cheating at Cards

 Instead of using his awesome card counting skills, he turned instead to computers.
 He made a tiny computer the size of a cigarette.
 They even gave it a name, “George.” by using it’s four buttons, it processed information using binary and would give a long or short vibration to let the player know whether to stand or hit.
 It’s said that they once “won” $350,000 over a weekend in Atlantic City.
 This technique, which to all intents and purposes was simply cheating, wasn’t without its flaws.
-One of the main problems was that the battery pack would often overheat, causing the wearer some minor, but painful burns.
+One of the main problems was that the battery pack would often overheat.
+This could cause the wearer some minor, but painful burns.

 In spite of their best efforts at disguise, soon the team were to find themselves banned from casinos across the country.
 So incensed was Ken about this, that he actually took a casino, Resorts International to court.
 He said that counting cards was legal a perfectly fair way of how to win at blackjack.
 And the court agreed with him.
 But though the casinos couldn’t ban players for counting cards, they quickly introduced new security methods to counter the counters.
 These included increasing the number of times the cards are shuffled and increasing the number of decks.